Why you should report improper conduct

 Improper conduct hurts everyone.

-- identify improper conduct trends, issues and potential risks
+- identify improper conduct trends, issues and potential risks; and

-- gather intelligence which may lead to an Office of the ICAC investigation.
+- gather intelligence that may lead to an ICAC investigation.